 - too many people or contents in a small space

-Please contact your landlord, facilities manager or property management team as soon as possible, even if it is after business hours.
+Please contact your landlord, facilities manager or property management team as soon as possible, even if it is after business hours if your apartment experiences a leak.
 The sooner the leak can be stopped, water removed, and professional drying started; the less chance mold will grow from the leak.
 Everyone wins this way.

 Tenants may also want to consider renters insurance.
 There are times when tenants may have to pay out of pocket.